ricksbrown/cowsay/README.md

                 ||     ||
 ```

-New in 1.0.4: you can now pipe input into cowsay, e.g. `ls | cowsay`
+## New Features and Changes

+Detailed information can be found in the [CHANGELOG](CHANGELOG.md)

+**Highlights**

+* 1.1.0 removes "offensive" cowfiles (but [provides a way](#Adding-more-cows) to add them back if you want)
+* 1.0.4 handles piped input

 # Download

-The JAR available on Maven Central is _The One JAR_ and can be used in any of the advertised ways:
+The JAR available on Maven Central is _The One Jar_ and can be used in any of the advertised ways:
  * Maven Plugin
  * Java library on the classpath
  * Ant Task
- * Self Executing JAR
+ * Self Executing Jar

-The last two scenarios in particular may require you to manually download _The One JAR_ from Maven.
+The last two scenarios in particular may require you to manually download _The One Jar_ from Maven.
 It will be named following the convention `cowsay-{version}.jar`.

-For example if you want version `1.0.4` you would go [here](http://repo1.maven.org/maven2/com/github/ricksbrown/cowsay/1.0.4/) and download [cowsay-1.0.4.jar](http://repo1.maven.org/maven2/com/github/ricksbrown/cowsay/1.0.4/cowsay-1.0.4.jar).
+For example if you want version `1.1.0` you would go [here](http://repo1.maven.org/maven2/com/github/ricksbrown/cowsay/1.1.0/) and download [cowsay-1.1.0.jar](http://repo1.maven.org/maven2/com/github/ricksbrown/cowsay/1.1.0/cowsay-1.1.0.jar).

->One JAR to rule the cows,
+>One Jar to rule the cows,
-One JAR to find them,
+One Jar to find them,
-One JAR to bring them all,
+One Jar to bring them all,
 and in the pasture bind them

+That said, there is also a minimal jar which can be [used as a Java library](#As-a-Java-library) but is not executable, it is about 33KB compared to 1.6MB.

 # Usage
 All the ways of using it support configuration consistent with the commandline flags of the original application, including full support for `COWPATH` environment variable.